Tinkle Friend Confidentiality Promise

-Tinkle Friend is a befriending service offered by the staff and volunteers of Singapore Children's Society.
-It is however not intended to replace therapy for mental health issues, and does not provide assessment and diagnosis of mental health conditions.
+Tinkle Friend is however not intended to replace therapy for mental health issues and does not provide assessment and diagnosis of mental health conditions.
 It also does not intend to replace in-depth face-to-face counselling for emotional issues.
-If you are in a crisis situation, or require emergency help, all efforts will be taken by Tinkle Friend to seek further help for you.
+If you are in a crisis, or require emergency help, all efforts will be taken by Tinkle Friend to seek further help for you.
 These efforts will come in the form of disclosing your information to the appropriate parties and/or referring you to the appropriate agencies.
-In such situation when you are in crisis, please contact the police (999) or Samaritans of Singapore (1800-211-4444 / 24 hours).
+In such situation when you are in crisis, please contact the Police (999) or Samaritans of Singapore (SOS) at 1800-211-4444 (24 hours).

 Tinkle Friend is a service provided to support children who are lonely or who are in distress.
 Therefore, it is very much hoped that you represent yourself as honestly and as accurately as you are comfortable with.
 We urge that you do not impersonate anyone else when chatting with Tinkle Friend.
 You will be responsible for any action you take or decision you make as a result of participating in the Tinkle Friend helpline or chatline service and will not hold Tinkle Friend responsible for your actions or decisions.